 A Receding Hairline Is a Symptom of High DHT

 “High DHT may also lead to receding hairline,” Chacon says.
-According to Medline Plus, there is a strong link between androgenetic alopecia and DHT.
-Variations in the adrogen receptor (AR) gene can make some people more susceptible to high levels of DHT.
+According to Medline Plus, there is a strong link between androgenetic alopecia and DHT levels.
+Variations in the androgen receptor (AR) gene can make some people more susceptible to the effects of of DHT.
 In males, this form of hair loss usually follows a characteristic pattern, starting with a receding hairline.

 Hair Loss at the Temples and on the Crown Are Symptoms of High DHT

 According to Chacon, high DHT may lead to more hair loss on the superior portion of the scalp, otherwise known as the vertex scalp, or the crown.
 After hair loss at the front of the scalp, male pattern baldness usually progresses with hair loss at the temples and the crown of the head (with hair spared at the back of the head).
 Over time, the areas meet and there is a horseshoe pattern of hair loss around the sides and top of the head.